3rd Workshop on obfuscation

 May 4 & 7, 2021

-If you are interested in presenting your work, propose your own session or join our study group, please check out the call for participation.
+If you are interested in presenting your work, want to propose your own session or join our study group, please check out the call for participation.

 Report of the 2nd Workshop on obfuscation (WO 2017)

 The Workshop Report from the 2nd Workshop on Obfuscation, available as individual articles on this website as well as in a printer-friendly PDF.
 Whether you were able to attend or couldn't make it, we hope this report will provide further resources towards developing obfuscation both as a theory and praxis.